Play the Game, Skip the Story

 - Any case where someone goes to see a movie solely because of the special effects.
 A lot of times the plot is just filler when the audience is Just Here for Godzilla.

 - A lot of action or martial arts movies.
 Everyone's just there for the Stuff Blowing Up.

 - This often happens with Tabletop games, Dungeons & Dragons, Warhammer, and even Magi-Nation.
 Many players don't care about the material in the sourcebooks beyond feats and rules.

 - This can also extend to the actual game sessions of roleplaying games, much to the frustration of Game Masters with players who are only interested in hacking-and-slashing and not the Game Master's campaign storyline or even actual role-playing (hence the ironic term "roll-playing").
 That said, it is sometimes a Justified Trope if the Game Master has made their own world to use with an establish ruleset; when this is done, then you don't want to confuse yourself with official lore.

 - See DM of the Rings for an In-Universe example of the above.
 Almost any time the DM starts trying to tell them about the backstory or do NPC monologues, the players completely ignore him (though their hatred of his blatant railroading is also a factor; the DM is basically telling the story like a JRPG).

-- The "Spike" Player Archetype in Magic: The Gathering is characterized as only caring about the cards' stats, with no regard for flavor, verse, or the overall story.
+- The "Spike" Player Archetype in Magic The Gathering is characterized as only caring about the cards as a tool for victory, with no regard for flavor, verse, or the overall story.